In this Article

 Where Do They Work?

-According to the BLS, the industries with the highest level of employment for medical and health services managers are:
+According to the BLS, the geographic areas with the highest level of employment for medical and health services managers are:

-Many other organizations employ medical and health services managers as well, including some you may not have thought of.
+Many other organizations in every state employ medical and health services managers as well, including some you may not have thought of.
 These include:

 Where you work determines the type of duties you’ll have.
 If your employer is a large regional hospital, you may be the business manager for a department (pathology, pediatrics), the director in charge of audit and compliance for the entire operation, or vice president of regulatory affairs for the institution.